 Tygart has been an expert presenter at many national and international conferences and symposiums.
 He has also served on various committees and boards including, the Board of Directors for the Sports Lawyers Association, the Board of Governors of the Partnership for Clean Competition, the Society for Major League Baseball Strength and Conditioning Coaches, the House Government Reform Committee's Zero Tolerance Roundtable, the Institute of National Anti-Doping Agencies and was appointed by the World Anti-Doping Agency as the Vice-Chair for its Independent Observers Team, which monitored the doping control and legal processes at the 2008 Summer Olympic Games in Beijing, China.

 Tygart has been recognized by Sports Illustrated as one of the 50 Most Powerful People in Sports; named to the TIME 100 list of most influential people in the world for 2013; named one of the top 12 World Sports Personalities of the Year by Sport Intern; one of the World's Most Influential Sports Personalities by Inside Sport and was one of the Colorado Lawyers of the Year named by Colorado Law Weekly.
 Tygart has also published numerous papers and law review articles on topics including, Title IX, antitrust, and doping in sport.

 Originally from Jacksonville, Fla., Tygart graduated from the University of North Carolina at Chapel Hill with a bachelor's degree in philosophy,and in 2010 received the University's Distinguished Young Alumni Award.
 Tygart went on to get his J.D. from Southern Methodist University in 1999, graduating Order of the Coif.
-Tygart is married to Nichole andthey have three children ages 11, 9 and 6.
+He also was awarded the SMU Law School's Distinguished Alumni Award.
+Tygart is married to Nichole and they have three children ages 15, 13 and 10.